Alien-Worlds/aw-api-starter-kit/tutorials/how-to-create-api.md

-# How to write API
+# How to create API

 In this tutorial, we will guide you through creating an API using a predefined template structure, covering everything from setting up the initial package.json file to the final architecture of the code.